Go to main content

 • Native connectors with payroll tools (automated DSN)

-The main market players (SAP SuccessFactors, Workday, Oracle HCM, Lucca in France) now offer generative AI features for raise recommendations based on market data and individual performance.
+Leading market players (SAP SuccessFactors, Workday, Oracle HCM, Lucca in France) now offer generative AI features for raise recommendations based on market data and individual performance.

-Automating HR Documentation
+Automating HR documentation

-Monitoring Compensation Policy Performance
+Managing Compensation Policy Performance

-Key Indicators to Follow
+Key indicators to monitor

-• Competitiveness ratio: internal median salary / market median salary (target: between 95% and 110%)
+• Competitiveness ratio: median internal salary / median market salary (target: between 95% and 110%)

 • Retention rate by salary bracket